isc-projects/kea/doc/sphinx/arm/hooks-cb-cmds.rst

         }
     }

-The returned information about each subnet is limited to subnet identifier, prefix and associated shared network name.
-In order to retrieve full information about the selected subnet use the `remote-subnet[46]-get-by-id` or `remote-subnet[46]-get-by-prefix`.
+The returned information about each subnet is limited to the subnet identifier, prefix, and associated shared network name.
+To retrieve full information about the selected subnet, use ``remote-subnet[46]-get-by-id`` or ``remote-subnet[46]-get-by-prefix``.

 The example response above contains two subnets.
 One of the subnets is associated with both servers: "server1" and "server2".
-The second subnet is associated with all servers, thus it is also present in the configuration for the "server1" and "server2".
+The second subnet is associated with all servers, so it is also present in the configurations for "server1" and "server2".

 When listing unassigned subnets, the response will look similar to this: